ietf-wg-acme/acme/draft-ietf-acme-acme.md

 the client's agreement with the terms of service.
 This field is not updateable by the client.

+externalAccountBinding (optional, object):
+: Including this field in a newAccount request indicates approval by the holder of an existing non-ACME account to bind that account to this ACME account.
+This field is not updateable by the client.
+(See {{external-account-binding}}).

 orders (required, string):
 : A URL from which a list of orders submitted by this account can be fetched via a POST-as-GET request, as described in {{orders-list}}.